caarlos0/gophercon-2025/slides.md

 - CLIs x TUIs
 - Terminals and ANSI Sequences
-- Quick intro to SSH
+- SSH
 - Building a TUI with Go
-- Serving it over SSH
+- Serving it over SSH (with Go)
-- Closing thoughts

 ^ so, we already seen some reasons to do this, but let's explore a bit TUIs vs CLIs, an intro to terminals (and ansi seqs), an intro to ssh, then we'll move